 Is it Safe?

 We get what you’re thinking — how can these fabrics have superpowers if they’re not treated with chemicals?
-One of the reasons we love working with Sunbrella is because they’re committed to sustainability and creating safe fabrics.
+One of the reasons we love working with Sunbrella and InsideOut is because they’re committed to sustainability and creating safe fabrics.
 All of their fabrics are Green Guard Certified which means they’ve been tested to the highest degrees of safety.
 They’re low chemical, low emissions, and aren’t made with any harmful substances that could pose a danger to your family.

 How Do I Clean Them?

-One of our favorite things about our new line of performance fabrics?
+One of our favorite things about our performance fabrics?
 They’re easy to clean and for most stains, you probably already have these household cleaners under your sink.
 Most stains can be treated with a mixture of dish soap and water, but in the case of seriously stubborn spills, check out this handy chart.

-How Should Use Them?
+How Should I Use Them?

 We’re pretty confident you won’t be able to tell the difference between our performance fabrics and all of the other fabrics in our line, that’s how soft and luxurious they are.
 Because of that, you could use one of these hardworking textiles on any piece of furniture in your home, but there are a few places where we find they’ll really pull their weight.
 We love to use performance fabrics on sofas, upholstered stools, breakfast banquettes, club chairs, and ottomans.
 Those are the pieces in your home that are the most vulnerable to spills, and because of that, we think you’ll be really grateful you chose a performance fabric.